|Country||Known as||2018 Date|

 The day was first celebrated in Argentina in 1917, Venezuela in 1921, Chile in 1923, Colombia in 1921 and Mexico in 1928.

 In Argentina, the holiday is now known as the Day of respect for cultural diversity.
-It is celebrated on the second Monday in October.
+It is celebrated on 12 October.
+If the 12 October falls on certain days of the week, the public holiday will be moved.
 The change of name and move away from the traditional date may reflect that some indigenous communities may consider the arrival of Columbus and the Europeans as a negative event.

 Named after Christopher Columbus, this day has been a public holiday since 1921 and is known as 'El dia de Cristobal Colon'.